pumm1/media/README.md

 ```
 Series are added only once, but the system can recognize if new episodes or seasons have been added to the series, and it then updates the series seasons.

-When media folder isn't found anymore in the file structure on scan, it's removed from the MongoDB and it's not searchable anymore.
+When media folder isn't found anymore in the file structure on scan, it's removed from the MongoDB, and it's not searchable anymore.

 ## Setup